Non-Patterned Equipment: Slings for Rifles, LMG, SMG

 Introduction

-gallipoliCollectors almost universally refer to the webbing versions as either Patt.
+gallipoliCollectors almost universally refer to the webbing versions of rifle slings as either Patt.
 '08 W.E., or Patt.
 '37 W.E.
 Slings, dependent on the dates stencilled-on.
-At no stage in its long history (1901-1991) was the web sling ever given a Pattern Year.
+At no stage in its long history (1901-1991) was the rifle web sling ever given a Pattern Year.
 Bucking this trend, the same Sling, but in blue-grey for the R.A.F., was approved as Sling, rifle, web, R.A.F.
 Pattern 1925.
 By the same token, the Sling, rifle, Pattern, 1914 was not part of Pattern 1914 Infantry Equipment.
 The photograph at left, taken at Gallipoli, 1915, shows British troops carrying their S.M.L.E.
 Rifles using Slings, rifle, web, G.S.

 Sling, rifle, web, G.S.
 (Mark I.) [First issue]

 gs 1st issueThe Sling, rifle, web, G.S.
-(Mark I) was introduced by LoC 10442, approved 31st January 1901, with a secondary date of 7th February 1901.
+(Mark I) was introduced by L. of C. §10442, approved 31st January 1901, with a secondary date of 7th February 1901.
 At 46-inches long by 1 ¼-inches wide, this Sling is a shorter version of a rifle sling originally produced by the US Mills & Orndorff Company.
 That 60-inch long sling has been stated to be a "tropical" sling intended for use with the U.S. Krag rifle, although there is some controversy over that.
 It has also been stated that the long U.S. made version was used by the British during the 2nd Boer War, but this is un-confirmed.
 At the time, Mills in the U.K. was a subsidiary of Mills in the U.S.A.
 It is entirely plausible that, to meet demand, supplies were made by both companies.
 Whatever the precise facts, it was the very first Web rifle sling to appear in the List of Changes.
-Shown here is the scarce first issue version, with the distinctive short, eyeletted 3/4-inch Catches, web sling.
+Shown here is the first issue version, with the distinctive short, eyeletted 3/4-inch Catches, web sling.
 This type was not dated and, since it precedes the founding of the Mills Equipment Company, it has the U.S. style Mills & Orndorff name and patent markings, which were all that could be used by the London subsidiary.
+From the Karkee Web Collection.

 Sling, rifle, web, G.S., Mark I. [Second issue]